thomersch/grandine/README.md

 * There are a few command line tools in `cmd`:
 	* `spatialize` converts OpenStreetMap data into a spatial data format as defined in `fileformat`
 	* `tiler` generates vector tiles from spatial data

+**Word of Warning:** This is very much work in progress.
+Please refrain from using this for anything more than experiments.
+If you find bugs or improvments you are welcome to contribute some :)